War crimes in the Syrian civil war: Shelling of civilian areas

 On 25 October 2013, the Sultan Murad Division shelled a monastery in Aleppo.

-In a video from February 2016 circulating on social media showing a Sultan Murad Division artillery team in Aleppo in action, an explicit order to fire on civilians appears to be given.

 According to an Amnesty International report from May 2016, indiscriminate shelling of Sheikh Maqsoud by Islamist rebel groups, including the Sultan Murad Division, killed between February and April 2016 at least 83 civilians, including 30 children, and injured more than 700 civilians.
 Amnesty International's regional director suggested that these repeated indiscriminate attacks constitute war crimes.
+In April 2016, SDF officials alleged that some of their wounded fighters were displaying signs of chemical weapon injuries after being shelled by the Syrian opposition militia Jaysh al-Islam.
+Welat Memo, a physician with the Kurdish Red Crescent said that the people affected are "vomiting and having difficulty in breathing."
+Jaysh al-Islam subsequently clarified that one of its local commanders used "modified Grad rockets," not chemical weapons, and stated that the commander was disciplined.

 Islamist rebel groups have multiple times shelled Sheikh Maqsood neighbourhood, causing destruction of property and injury and death of civilians.
 In May 2016, Amnesty International's regional director suggested that the attacks on Sheikh Maqsood constitute "war crimes".
 Between February and April 2016 more than 83 civilians were killed by the attacks.
 In mid-June 2016 the US-supported Syrian Democratic Forces (of which the YPG are a component) and Russia accused the rebel militias of causing the death of over 40 civilians in the month, and an accumulated 1,000 civilian deaths, through indiscriminate shelling of Sheikh Maqsood.
 It also reported their alleged use of chemical weapons.
 A United Nations report in February 2017 came to the conclusion that during the siege of Eastern Aleppo the joint operations room of Syrian rebel factions Fatah Halab, after vowing to take revenge on the Kurds in Sheikh Maqsoud, intentionally attacked civilian inhabited neighbourhoods of the Kurdish enclave, killing and maiming dozens of civilians, and that these acts constitute the war crime of directing attacks against a civilian population.